Christianity in the Middle East

-The next largest Christian group in the Middle East are the once Aramaic speaking and now Arabic-speaking Maronites who are Catholics and number some 1.1–1.2 million across the Middle East, mainly concentrated within Lebanon.
-In Israel, Maronites together with smaller Aramaic-speaking Christian populations of Syriac Orthodox and Greek Catholic adherence are legally and ethnically classified as either Arameans or Arabs, per their choice.
+The next largest Christian group in the Middle East are the once Aramaic speaking and now Arabic-speaking Maronites who are Eastern-Rite Catholics and number some 1.1–1.2 million across the Middle East, mainly concentrated within Lebanon.
+In Israel, Maronites together with smaller Aramaic-speaking Christian populations of Syriac Orthodox and Greek Catholic adherence, are legally and ethnically classified as either Arameans or Arabs, per their choice.
 Arab Christians are descended from Arab Christian tribes, Arabized Greeks or recent converts to Protestantism.
 Most Arab Christians are adherents of the Melkite Catholic Church and Eastern Orthodox Church.
-They numbered over 1 million before the Syrian Civil War: some 700,000 in Syria, 400,000 in Lebanon, 200,000 in Israel, Palestine and Jordan, with small numbers in Iraq and Egypt.
-Most Arab Catholic Christians are originally non-Arab, with Melkites and Rum Christians who are descended from Arabized Greek-speaking Byzantine populations.
-They are members of the Melkite Greek Catholic Church, an Eastern Catholic Church.
-They number over 1 million in the Middle East.
-They came into existence as a result of a schism within the Greek Orthodox Church of Antioch due to the election of a Patriarch in 1724.
+They numbered over 1 million before the Syrian Civil War: some 700,000 in Syria, 400,000 in Lebanon, 200,000 in Israel, Palestine, and Jordan, with small numbers in Iraq and Egypt.
+Most Melkite Catholics are of Levantine descent, with the majority identifying as Arab.

 Armenians are present in the Middle East, and their largest community, estimated to have 200,000 members, is located in Iran.
 The number of Armenians in Turkey is disputed and a wide range of estimates is given as a result.
-More Armenian communities reside in Lebanon, Jordan and to a lesser degree in other Middle Eastern countries such as Iraq, Israel, Egypt and formerly also Syria (until Syrian Civil War).
-The Armenian genocide which was committed by the Ottoman government both during and after World War I, drastically reduced the once sizeable Armenian population.
+More Armenian communities reside in Jordan, Lebanon, Iraq, Egypt, Israel, and formerly also Syria until the Syrian Civil War.
+The Armenian genocide, which was perpetrated by the Ottoman government and Turkish Muslims both during and after World War I, drastically reduced the once sizeable Armenian population in the Middle East.